avichaychriqui/HeBERT/README.md

 based on [Amram, A., Ben-David, A., and Tsarfaty, R. (2018) dataset](https://github.com/omilab/Neural-Sentiment-Analyzer-for-Modern-Hebrew)

 ## How to use
+	# For masked-LM model (can be fine-tunned to any down-stream task)
 	from transformers import AutoTokenizer, AutoModel
 	tokenizer = AutoTokenizer.from_pretrained("avichr/heBERT")
 	model = AutoModel.from_pretrained("avichr/heBERT")

+	# For sentiment classification model:
+	from transformers import AutoTokenizer, AutoModel
+	tokenizer = AutoTokenizer.from_pretrained("avichr/heBERT")
+	model = AutoModel.from_pretrained("avichr/heBERT_UGC_sentiment_analysis")

 ## Stay tuned!
 Our model is still building.
 We will edit this page as we progress.